 This primer can even act as your base coat for your manicure or nail application.
 Tachibelle states that this product is the most compatible with gel, acrylic powder, artificial nail art, and liquid systems.
 If there is one thing to invest in, it’s this primer.

 First, buff the nails and push back the cuticles.
 Next, apply a dehydrator or prep product to ensure no oils are present.
 Finally, use the Nail Primer Bond.
-Once it’s dry, you can go in with your regular base coat, polish, top coat, etc.
+Once it’s dry, you can apply your regular base coat, polish, top coat, and so on.

 4. Modelones Professional Natural Nail Primer

 What is the difference between a dehydrator and a nail primer?
-A dehydrator will work to soak up excess oils or moisture from the nail bed that can disrupt the longevity of your nails.
+A dehydrator can help soak up excess oils or moisture from the nail bed, which can disrupt the longevity of your nails.
 A primer acts as a tacky surface for other products to adhere to.

 This duo will ensure your nail set won’t lift, crack, or budge until it’s time for removal.
 These two products from Modelones are specifically formulated to work with gel, acrylic, and artificial nail art.
 However, working with UV gel will offer the best results.

 Apply the Dehydrator first to soak up stubborn oils and follow it with the Bond Primer to create a sticky base.
-The Dehydrator has a quick-dry formula that allows for fast and easy application.
+The dehydrator features a quick-dry formula that enables fast and easy application.
 The Bond Primer is ideal for preventing bubbles and lifting.

 5. Azure Beauty Professional Nail Primer